runtimeverification/iele-semantics/data.md

 Parsing/Unparsing
 =================

-The EVM test-sets are represented in JSON format with hex-encoding of the data and programs.
+The IELE test-sets are represented in JSON format with hex-encoding of the data and programs.
 Here we provide some standard parser/unparser functions for that format.

 Parsing